openknowledge-archive/dpm-old/doc/design.rst

 Overview
 ========

-The following diagram gives a conceptual overview of the datapkg system.
-Most, though not all, of the classes indicated already exist within datapkg.
+The following diagram gives a conceptual overview of the dpm system.
+Most, though not all, of the classes indicated already exist within dpm.

 .. image:: overview.png
   :alt: Diagrammatic overview

-The central object in datapkg is a **Package**.
+The central object in dpm is a **Package**.
 A Package consists of:

   * metadata
   * payload

-One important thing to emphasize is that in datapkg the payload is often not directly available (since it may be very large) but is virtual, being represented by, for example, links to the payload or a listing of the items in the payload (the manifest).
+One important thing to emphasize is that in dpm the payload is often not directly available (since it may be very large) but is virtual, being represented by, for example, links to the payload or a listing of the items in the payload (the manifest).
 In addition to the basic metadata about a package